Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

 				"type": "link",
 				"url": "https://www.facebook.com",
 				"name": "Go To Facebook",
-				"openLinkInNewTab": false //optional, use this to open the link in the same window }
+				"openLinkInNewTab": false //Optional.
+Use this to open the link in the same window }
 		]
 	}